 A week later on the 26th of December 211 CE, Caracalla asked his mother, Julia Domna, to arrange a private meeting with Geta.
 Geta arrived alone.
 This was a fatal mistake as a guard that arrived with Caracalla rushed in and killed Geta in front of Caracalla and their mother.
 With the assassination of Geta, Caracalla would become the sole Emperor of Rome in late December 211 CE.

 Following his assassination, Caracalla called for a “Damnatio memorial.”
 This translates into English as “condemnation of memory.”
-Caracalla would have the statues, portraits, and written names destroyed, essentially having Geta struck from the historical record.
+Caracalla would destroy the statues, portraits, and written names, essentially having Geta struck from the historical record.

-Caracalla would try to remove and melt down all coins bearing Geta’s portrait.
+Caracalla would also attempt to remove and melt down all coins bearing Geta’s portrait.
 However, He would not successfully destroy all of the coins, making it possible for you to collect the younger son of Septimius Severus denarius to this very day.

 Each coin has a unique history attached to it.
 Coin collectors love the Roman Denarius.
 We carry Roman Denarius from various periods in the Roman Republic/Empire.
-Click the link below to see if we have a Roman Emperor Geta denarius in stock.
+Click the link below to see if a Roman Emperor Geta denarius is in stock currently.